 In 2018, the state allocated JRI money to 18 organizations:

-The answer to the question of recidivism is tricky because the most recent report by Justice & Community Services, in 2019, reports the 2015 statistics (the year the state began disseminating the money) However, in 2013 the prison population was about 6,973, and it had increased very slightly by 2017.
+The answer to the question of recidivism is tricky.
+The most recent report by Justice & Community Services, in 2019, reports the three-year recidivism rate of people released from prison in 2015 (the year the state began disseminating the money).
+That rate was almost 28%, and it had increased about 4% from the 2014 three-year rate.

 Larry Messina, Director of Communications at West Virginia’s Department of Military Affairs and Public Safety, said the opioid epidemic plays a role in skewing this data, and he believes until it reaches its peak, it will be hard to tell if the JRI is effective.
 “Officials do remain confident in the promise of JRI,” Messina said.